Exiled economist turns down Putin's offer to return

 "(Putin) said I am a free person to return if I like.
 I have heard that he said that before - (but the Investigative Committee's) work and threats continued and even intensified after that."

-"I kept travelling back and forth until late February when it became clear that I might be part of this ongoing investigation of the activities of the political protestors," he said at a press conference.

-"Right now I have serious doubts that if I return to Moscow I will be able to travel back.
-So for the time being I refrain from returning to Russia."

-(Reporting by Alexei Anishchuk in Yekaterinburg and Tom Miles in Geneva; Reporting and writing by Douglas Busvine; Editing by Andrew Heavens)
+(Reporting by Alexei Anishchuk; Reporting and writing by Douglas Busvine; Editing by Kevin Liffey)